pivotal/docs-platform-automation/docs/tasks.md

 title: Task Reference
 ---

-##  Platform Automation for PCF Tasks
+##  Pivotal Platform Automation Tasks
-This document lists each Platform Automation for PCF task, and provides information about their intentions, inputs, and outputs.
+This document lists each Pivotal Platform Automation task, and provides information about their intentions, inputs, and outputs.

 The tasks are presented, in their entirety,